Psychopoulet/used-deps-analyzer/README.md

 ## Options

   * noDev      : do not use dev deps for comparaison (used files, don't use it to analyze test or build scripts)
   * onlyDev    : use only dev deps for comparaison (test or build scripts, don't use it to analyze used files)
   * overkill   : list of deps which should not be used but can be still present for unknown reasons (do not fail, trigger only warnings)
+  * misscalled : list of deps which are not called by this name in the code
+  * shadows    : list of deps which are used in the code but not required (to force a sub-dep version for example)

 ### Run